Graduate Internship (2 posts)

 What you’ll be doing

-What skills and knowledge you will need
+What skills you’ll need

-Closing date for receipt of applications: 9am Monday 30th July 2018
+Closing date for receipt of applications: 9am Wednesday 26th September 2018

-Interviews for this post will take place on Monday 13th August 2018
+Interviews for this post will take place on Wednesday 10th October

 We welcome enquiries from everyone and greatly value diversity in our workforce and we would particularly welcome applications from underrepresented groups.
 A large print, braille or audio version of this advert can be obtained on request.